 Friendship First is a 6-session course that equips everyday Christians with vision, confidence, skills and resources to make friends with Muslims and to share the greatest gift of love, which is Jesus Himself.
 It aims to give Christians:

 The course is presented through a variety of short talks, video clips, a reader & worksheets, group discussion, testimonies, weekly tasks, a field trip and requires no previous knowledge of Islam.
-The course contents are:

 The Global Team are responsible for co-ordinating support for individuals and organisations that are ‘sent’ or supported to go overseas from BCC.
 This includes allowing people to experience mission for themselves by taking short term teams on mission with our partners.